I'm Not Afraid of the 'F' word

 About the author

-Charlotte Kemp is a professional speaker, a member of Toastmasters, the Professional Speakers Association of Southern Africa and Secretary to the Global Speakers Federation.
-She co-owns the training company, Niche Training and Development, with her husband, Richard Mulvey.
+Charlotte Kemp is a professional speaker, futurist, a member the Professional Speakers Association of Southern Africa and past Secretary to the Global Speakers Federation.